 Home > Best CPUs

-Unless you're aiming for consistently high frame rates of 144FPS and above, and/or you're playing more CPU demanding games, a modern mid-range CPU is all you may need to take full advantage of the graphics card you choose.
-So unless you have above average CPU requirements, forking out hundreds on a high-end CPU may be a total waste.
+Unless you're aiming for consistently high frame rates of 144FPS and above for 144Hz monitors (or 240FPS for 240Hz monitors), or you're playing very CPU demanding games and want consistently high frame rates, the truth is that most/many gamers can get away with a cheap-ish modern CPU and do just fine (if you choose a good gaming GPU as well of course).
+So unless you have above average CPU requirements, forking out hundreds of dollars on a high-end CPU may be a waste (ie overkill).
 But enough generalizations and let's get into specific CPU recommendations based on 3 price categories, starting with a quick overview of how the Intel vs AMD battle currently stands.

 Note: Any prices mentioned are in USD (US Dollars)